World

 Share

-The successful closure of the polio outbreak in May 2025, following two years without new detections, highlights the effectiveness of Madagascar’s enhanced surveillance and systems.
-This achievement was made possible through strong political commitment, engagement, and international partnerships, including support from the WHO and the Gates Foundation.
+The successful closure of the polio outbreak in May 2025, following two years without new detections, highlights the effectiveness of Madagascar’s enhanced surveillance and response systems.
+This achievement was made possible through strong political commitment, community engagement, and international partnerships, including support from the WHO and the Gates Foundation.

 The establishment of this laboratory not only strengthens Madagascar’s national health infrastructure but also contributes to the global effort to eradicate polio.
-By enhancing its surveillance and response capabilities, Madagascar is better equipped to future outbreaks and protect children from the devastating of the disease.
+By enhancing its surveillance and response capabilities, Madagascar is better equipped to prevent future outbreaks and protect children from the devastating effects of the disease.

 Share